 Pantry Organization Containers

 I did make an investment in plastic food storage containers (I love these (with chalk labels) and these cereal containers here from Amazon – I picked the red containers) which honestly, has made a world of difference in keeping this pantry closet organized.

 The lazy susan above works out perfectly for our baking sprinkles and toppings.
 They were always buried under piles of food or tipped over in the back of the cabinet.

 I added a simple Closetmaid over the door rack to hold smaller plastic containers which worked out perfectly for granola, breakfast bars and other smaller food items.

-The plastic storage food bins on the door rack are perfect for granola bars, puddings, nuts and any small snack items.
+The plastic storage food bins without the cover on the door rack are perfect for granola bars, puddings, nuts and any small snack items.

 It’s amazing how food storage containers can change a pantry in minutes for the better!

 Our new kitchen pantry now stores our snacks, baking supplies, cereal and dog food.
 Whether you have a small kitchen pantry closet like mine or a full elaborate walk in pantry, all of these storage containers will keep you organized.

 I may end up moving the tall dog food container on wheels to another spot but for now, this is the only place it fits.

 These airtight food storage containers are the perfect size for baking products, candy or cookies that you want to remove from the packaging.